vsjakhar/chat-python-django-channels/README.md

 	brew services start redis
 	brew info redis

+For Ubuntu you can Install and Start Redis Server by these commands and also check redis info

+	sudo apt install redis-server
+	sudo systemctl status redis
+	sudo systemctl restart redis.service

 After Running Redis Server you can Install redis for Channels with This Command

 	pip3 install channels_redis